 Calculating the Right Amount

-Determine your monthly "must-pay" threshold.
-If your bare-bones essentials total $3,500 a month, your baseline emergency fund should be between $10,500 and $21,000.
+Determine your minimum monthly spending threshold.
+If your essential expenses total $3,500 per month, a three-to-six-month emergency fund would range from $10,500 to $21,000.

 Keep Emergency Cash Accessible, Not Invested